grouparoo/grouparoo/core/README.md

 # Running a Grouparoo Application

+> This is an abbreviated version of the Grouparoo Deployment Getting Started guide.
+[The full version can be found here](https://github.com/grouparoo/grouparoo/blob/master/documents/deployment/getting-started.md).

 1. Create a new project with a `package.json` file like the one below.
 Grouparoo is a [node.js](https://nodejs.org/) project, and we use NPM to manage our dependencies.
 Grouparoo required the **Postgres** and **Redis** databases.
 On OSX, these can be installed via [Homebrew](https://brew.sh/).

 ```json